Martini Mapper: An Automated Fragment-Based Framework for Developing Coarse-Grained Models within the Martini 3 Framework: Algorithmic Framework for Automated Coarse-Grained Mapping

+Each trajectory frame is mapped to a CG representation using the COG of the atoms assigned to each bead, including all explicitly added hydrogens.
+The use of COG ensures consistency with the Martini mapping criterion adopted in Martini 3 and avoids mass-weighting biases that would otherwise alter fluctuation statistics.
+The details of the bond and angle equilibrium values and their corresponding force constant are detailed in Section S1 of the Supporting Information (SI).

-\subsection{Ability to Map Molecules with $>$ 120 Heavy Atoms}
+\subsection{Ability to Map Molecules with $>$ 170 Heavy Atoms}

 To evaluate the capability of the developed framework, we examined the size distribution of molecules that could be automatically mapped.
 Specifically, we assessed how well the algorithm performs for molecules containing different numbers of heavy atoms.
 Heavy atoms refer to all non-hydrogen atoms (e.g., C, N, O, S, halogens).
-For this analysis, we used three representative datasets of increasing chemical diversity and size: the Bereau dataset \cite{Bereau2015}, the Kaggle \(\log P\) dataset \cite{Kaggle}, and the 2D \(\log P\) Molecular Benchmark \cite{2Da, 2Db}.
-To further probe the scalability of the algorithm, we also analyzed the TPCN dataset, which includes more complex molecular structures.
+For this analysis, we used \cite{Bereau2015, Grunewald_2025, Kaggle, 2Da, 2Db, TPCN2024} representative datasets of increasing chemical diversity and size: the Bereau dataset \cite{Bereau2015}, the Gr{\"u}newald dataset \cite{Grunewald_2025}, the Kaggle \(\log P\) dataset \cite{Kaggle}, and the 2D \(\log P\) Molecular Benchmark \cite{2Da, 2Db}.
+To further probe the scalability of the algorithm, we also analyzed the TPCN (Terpenoids Content Network) database.\cite{TPCN2024} The TPCN is a curated collection of over six thousand naturally occurring terpenoids derived from 1,254 plant species across 156 families.

-As shown in Fig.~\ref{bbt_example}, our algorithm can successfully map not only the smaller organic molecules from the Bereau, Kaggle, and 2D datasets, typically containing up to 16 heavy atoms, but also the larger, more intricate molecules from the TPCN dataset, which span a broad range of sizes and include species exceeding 120 heavy atoms.
+As shown in Figure~\ref{bbt_example}, our algorithm can successfully map not only the smaller organic molecules from the Bereau, Kaggle, 2D, and Gr{\"u}newald datasets, typically containing up to 16 heavy atoms, but also the larger, more intricate molecules from the TPCN dataset, which span a broad range of sizes and include species exceeding 170 heavy atoms.
 This demonstrates the robustness and transferability of the framework for large-scale molecular applications.
+The accuracy of the coarse-grained models of these molecules has been evaluated in Section 4.